-- Assess and quantify any soil and groundwater contamination and demonstrate that the site is suitable for the proposed use in accordance with SEPP 55. - Undertake a hazardous materials survey of all existing structures and infrastructure prior to any demolition or site preparation works. - Include an assessment of the effectiveness and reliability of the measures and any residual impacts after these measures are implemented. - → Relevant Policies and Guidelines: - Managing Land Contamination: Planning Guidelines SEPP 55 Remediation of Land (DUAP)
+- Assess and quantify any soil and groundwater contamination and demonstrate that the site is suitable for the proposed use in accordance with SEPP 55. - Conduct a Detailed Site Investigation (DSI) of the site to adequately assess site contamination and any potential risks posed. - Provide confirmation that the site will be suitable for its intended use. - Undertake a hazardous materials survey of all existing structures and infrastructure prior to any demolition or site preparation works. - → Relevant Policies and Guidelines: - Managing Land Contamination: Planning Guidelines SEPP 55 Remediation of Land (DUAP)